HaloPSA integration: N-sight RMM configuration

 routing_server

-The next stage is to choose the Checks that will generate an Alert and subsequent ticket in HaloPSA
+The next step is to choose the checks that will generate an Alert and subsequent ticket in HaloPSA.

-Whilst in the Edit Alert Settings dialog, go to the Server Alert Settings and / or Workstation Alert Settings
+1. In the Edit Alert Settings dialog, go to the Server Alert Settings and / or Workstation Alert Settings.

-The Default Settings are also be amended from this dialog, with these applied to any newly installed devices.
+You can also edit the Default Settings from this dialog, with these applied to any newly installed devices.

-The Alert settings may also be amended on an individual device by selecting the machine on the Dashboard.
+You can edit the alert settings on an individual device by selecting the device on the All Devices view.
 Click show Alert Options (where not already displayed) and enable or disable the Alerting options under the relevant column, as required.
 Click on Save Changes to apply.

-In addition to Checks, server overdue notifications can be configured on the Dashboard from the Columns menu above the North-pane, Email Alerts and / or SMS Alerts as required.
+In addition to checks, server overdue notifications can be configured on the All Devices view from the Columns menu above the North-pane, Email Alerts and / or SMS Alerts as required.
 Select to display and amend the settings in the North-pane.
 Then, deselect once complete to hide the alerting columns.

 clip1147